Jeannie Colvin, MFT

 You can have freedom from your past

 Trauma counseling requires a thoughtful sense of timing.
 Moving too quickly can feel overwhelming or even re-traumatizing.
-On the other hand, staying in one place for too long can reinforce avoidance—a natural coping strategy that may keep someone feeling stuck.
+On the other hand, staying in one place for too long can reinforce avoidance, which may keep someone feeling stuck.

 Copyright © 2025 Jeannie Colvin, MFT - All Rights Reserved.